daizutabi/ivory/docs/index.md

 run.start()
 ```

-The history of metrics is saved as the `history` attribute of `run.metrics`.
+The history of metrics is saved as the `history` attribute of a `run.metrics` instance.

 ```python
 run.metrics.history
 ```

-Also the model output and target are automatically collected.
+Also the model output and target are automatically collected in a `run.results` instance.

 ```python
 run.results